Your folding PC future is almost here: Intel launches Lakefield CPUs

 Like phone processors, these chips mix high- and low-power cores, routing tasks as necessary to provide more efficient use of the battery.
-Intel's hyped them for novel dual-screen and folding devices such as the(slated to ship in the second half of 2020) and Samsung Galaxy Book S -- the latter uses a Qualcomm chip but an Intel model will be available this month -- predominantly because of their dual graphics pipelines, designed to drive multiple displays.
+Intel's hyped them for novel dual-screen and folding devices such as the Lenovo ThinkPad X1 Fold (slated to ship in the second half of 2020) and Samsung Galaxy Book S -- the latter uses a Qualcomm chip but an Intel model will be available this month -- predominantly because of their dual graphics pipelines, designed to drive multiple displays.

-has put its dual-screen dreams on hold for 2020 like .
+has put its dual-screen dreams on hold for 2020 like Microsoft has for the Surface Neo.
 But it will be far more useful if the new Intel chips make their way into more meat-and-potatoes laptops and Chromebooks.